Tennessee Valley Authority: Background

-In the late 19th century, the Army Corps of Engineers first recognized a number of potential dam sites along the Tennessee River for electricity generation and navigation improvements.
-The National Defense Act of 1916, signed into law by President Woodrow Wilson, authorized the construction of a hydroelectric dam on the Tennessee River in Muscle Shoals, Alabama, for the purpose of producing nitrates for ammunition; that dam was completed in 1924.
+In the late 19th century, the Army Corps of Engineers first recognized several potential dam sites along the Tennessee River for electricity generation and navigation improvements.
+The National Defense Act of 1916, signed into law by President Woodrow Wilson, authorized construction of a hydroelectric dam on the Tennessee River in Muscle Shoals, Alabama, for the purpose of producing nitrates for ammunition; that dam was completed in 1924.
 During the 1920s and the 1930s, Americans began to support the idea of public ownership of utilities, particularly hydroelectric power facilities.
-Many believed privately owned power companies were charging too much for power, did not employ fair operating practices, and were subject to abuse by their owners -- utility holding companies -- at the expense of consumers.
-The concept of government-owned generation facilities selling to publicly owned distribution utilities was controversial, and remains so today.
-The private-sector practice of forming utility holding companies had resulted in them controlling 94 percent of generation by 1921, and they were essentially unregulated.
+Many believed privately owned power companies were charging too much for power, did not employ fair operating practices, and were subject to abuse by their owners–utility holding companies–at the expense of consumers.
+The concept of government-owned generation facilities selling to publicly-owned distribution utilities was controversial, and remains so today.
+The private-sector practice of forming utility holding companies resulted in them controlling 94% of generation by 1921, and they were essentially unregulated.
 In an effort to change this, Congress and Roosevelt enacted the Public Utility Holding Company Act of 1935 (PUHCA).
 During his 1932 presidential campaign, Franklin D. Roosevelt expressed his belief that private utilities had "selfish purposes" and said, "Never shall the federal government part with its sovereignty or with its control of its power resources while I'm President of the United States."

 U.S. Senator George W. Norris of Nebraska also distrusted private utility companies, and in 1920 blocked a proposal from industrialist Henry Ford to build a private dam and create a utility to modernize the Tennessee Valley.
 In 1930, Norris sponsored the Muscle Shoals Bill, which would have built a federal dam in the valley, but it was vetoed by President Herbert Hoover, who believed it to be socialistic.

-The idea behind the Muscle Shoals project became a core part of President Franklin D. Roosevelt's New Deal program that created the Tennessee Valley Authority.
+The idea behind the Muscle Shoals project became a core part of President Roosevelt's New Deal program that created the Tennessee Valley Authority.